ibm-cloud-docs/power-iaas/getting-started-PER.md

 ## Considerations when using PER
 {: leverage-per}

-- You cannot create a cloud connection or a VPN connection in a PER workspace.
+- You cannot create a Cloud Connection or a VPN connection in a PER workspace.
 - Currently, you can only choose `DAL10` as the datacenter to create a PER workspace.
 - You can establish a connection between collocated workspaces if one colo is PER-enabled (`DAL10`) and the second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 Both collocated workspaces should be connected to the same Transit Gateway.
 - When a PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway to achieve end to end connectivity from your on-premises network to the PER workspace.